f4exb/sdrangel/plugins/feature/map/readme.md

 <h3>11: Display MUF Contours</h3>

 When checked, contours will be downloaded and displayed on the 3D map, showing the MUF (Maximum Usable Frequency) for a 3000km path that reflects off the ionosphere.
 The contours will be updated every 15 minutes.
-The latest contour data will always be displayed, irrespective of the time set on the 3D Map.
+MUF contour data is available for the preceeding 5 days.

 ![MUF contours](../../../doc/img/Map_plugin_muf.png)

 <h3>12: Display coF2 Contours</h3>

 When checked, contours will be downloaded and displayed on the 3D map, showing coF2 (F2 layer critical frequency), the maximum frequency at which radio waves will be reflected vertically from the F2 region of the ionosphere.
-The contours will be updated every 15 minutes.
-The latest contour data will always be displayed, irrespective of the time set on the 3D Map.
+The contours will be updated every 15 minutes. coF2 contour data is available for the preceeding 5 days.

 <h3>13: Display NASA GIBS Data</h3>